Can You Have A Yeast Infection Without Discharge? | Essential Insights

 Prescription Treatments

-For more severe cases or recurrent infections, healthcare providers may prescribe stronger antifungal medications such as fluconazole (Diflucan), which is taken orally as a single dose.
+For more severe cases or recurrent infections, healthcare providers may prescribe stronger antifungal medications such as fluconazole (Diflucan), which is often taken orally as a single dose for uncomplicated infections.

 It’s essential to complete any prescribed treatment course even if symptoms improve before finishing the medication.